 Most of the time, cocaine psychosis effects end a few hours or days after the last use.
 People must practice caution, though, because these unwanted symptoms can last for a month in some cases.

 Cocaine and other stimulants are problematic drugs known to create many troublesome effects.
 If you are struggling to manage the consequences of cocaine use, it might be time for professional treatment.
-The experts at The Recovery Village Palm Beach are able to identify and treat substance use disorders as well as other co-occurring mental health conditions.
+The experts at The Recovery Village Palm Beach at Baptist Health are able to identify and treat substance use disorders as well as other co-occurring mental health conditions.
 Contact us today to learn more about treatment programs that can work well for you.

 American Psychiatric Association.
 “Diagnostic and Statistical Manual of Mental Disorders – Fifth Edition.”
 2013.